SpiritAxolotl/spax.zone/README.md

 him public crediting so I wrote a fuck-ton of stuff about him here hehehehe.)

 ## [CalmBubbles](https://github.com/CalmBubbles)
-Oh boy where do I even start.
+Jeez, where do I even start.
 I had known Calm since the start of 2021 beause he subscribed to my youtube and joined my ~~(dead)~~ discord server, but when he started suggesting fixes to my website, he already showed himself to be a valuable resource, and I quickly invited him to the now-three-person team for the website.
 His incredibly useful fixes included setting the text box character images to have no interpolation (hence staying pixelated), keeping the starry